Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ![after-approval](../../images/after-connection-approval.png)

 The approval of the private endpoint connection is usually a manual process, unless it is pre-approved when you deploy a Private Link Service (see https://docs.microsoft.com/en-us/azure/private-link/private-link-service-overview#control-service-access).
-In this case, the Azure Function which acts as a notification webhook for your managed app deployment approved the private endpoint connection.
+In this case, the Azure Function which acts as a notification webhook for your Managed Application deployment approved the private endpoint connection.

 ## Validate Private Link connectivity